The Registration will open in

 10 Miles – The 10 mile route, 5 out and 5 back, is gentle and easy and includes some of Eleuthera’s best vistas to the sea from Queen’s Highway.
 Exit Cocodimama, go left and continue to the settlement of James Cistern.
 There are a few hills as you pass the airport but they aren’t difficult and you quickly arrive at the memorable coastal arc that sweeps around to the settlement.
 The turnaround Support Tent is at the north end of town, nestled near the church.
 Rest, rehydrate and return to Cocodimama.

 100 Miles – 100-milers love coming to Eleuthera to get in this annual “Century Ride.”
 The field includes seasoned cyclists as well as determined amateurs and it’s a real treat to watch both.
 100-milers are the only participants who exit Cocodimama and go RIGHT/SOUTH on Queen’s Highway to Governor’s Harbour.
 We use only the “Up” Hill and then it’s on to the “Banks Road Loop.”
 At the southern end of the loop you will find Support Tent with hydration and energy gels only.
-Head back to Governor’s Harbour, back up the “Up” Hill, around the loop.
-When you complete the loop twice, head back to Cocodimama.
-From there, complete the 65 miles described above, and finally return to Cocodimama where our team will be waiting to celebrate your finish!.
+Head back to Governor’s Harbour, back up the “Up” Hill, and around the loop.
+Yes, you complete the “Banks Road Loop” twice!
+Then you head back north to Cocodimama.
+From there, complete the 65 mile journey described above, and finally return to Cocodimama where our team will be waiting to celebrate your finish!.

 5K (3.1 miles) – Exit Cocodimama and turn left onto Queen’s Highway.
 Head north to the Governor’s Harbour Airport.
 The turn around spot is at the southern end of the airport and will be marked with a cone and flags.
 Return to Cocodimama.
 N.B. there are no Support Tents or Water Depots along this route, including at the turnaround point!